OpenBB-finance/OpenBB/website/content/sdk/reference/qa/var.md

 ---
 title: var
-description: This Docusaurus page contains Python source code for 'var/model' and 'var chart' functions.
+description: "This Docusaurus page contains Python source code for 'var/model' and" 'var chart' functions.
 Each section provides detailed explanations of parameters and returns, and links to the respective source code.
 The functions are a part of quantitative analysis of a specified stock dataframe.